Georgia Platform: Georgia Acts

 Governor Towns of Georgia, acting under the instructions of the state legislature, called for a special election to a state convention.
 The convention, scheduled for November, was intended to determine the appropriate response to the Compromise of 1850.

 Robert Barnwell Rhett from South Carolina and William Lowndes Yancey from Alabama joined local Georgians in supporting the Southern Rights party to the "extent of ruining the state Democratic Party".
 Stephens, Toombs, and Cobb traversed the state in opposition with Stephens alone estimating that he traveled over 3,000 miles in the campaign.

 Unionists outpolled their opponents by 46,000 to 24,000 in the election to the convention, which included a 10 to 1 ratio of delegates committed against secession.
 Stephens and Toombs were delegates to the convention and used it to officially organize the state Constitutional Union Party.
 Meanwhile, in Alabama, Mississippi, and South Carolina the Georgia election results, along with the inaction of the Nashville Convention, put a damper on secessionists.

-The task of the convention became the creation of a position that both supported the Compromise of 1850 as the final solution to the sectional disputes over slavery while maintaining a strong position for protecting traditional Southern rights.
+The task of the convention became the creation of a position that both supported the Compromise of 1850 as the final solution to the sectional disputes over the expansion of slavery into new territories while maintaining a strong position for protecting the legality of slavery where it already existed.
 They did this by approving what came to be known as the Georgia Platform.
 The document in full is as follows: